 Lay on some mozzarella and cook until the cheese turns gooey.

-- 4 to 6 tbsps. of tomato sauce (store-bought or homemade, your choice)
+- 4 to 6 tablespoons tomato sauce store-bought or homemade, your choice

 - Toss the zucchini with the flour.

 - Heat the olive oil in a pan.
 Over medium heat, pan fry the zucchini medallions, in a single layer, until the underside is lightly browned.
 Flip them over and sprinkle with salt and pepper.
 Continue frying for another minute.